-4. Continued application of the OSCE Moscow Mechanism regarding a human dimension situation in Turkmenistan should not be considered finished until substantial progress in the implementation of recommendations contained in the Moscow Mechanism report has happened.
-This progress should be documented in subsequent reports by a working group or a rapporteur established by the OSCE Chairmanship or the HDC Chair, or a group of concerned participating States (with a more informal status).
-An absolute minimum requirement for continued application of the Moscow Mechanism should be the continuation of such gross violations of human dimension commitments as continued abductions and enforced disappearances, lack of effective investigation of the past cases of abductions and enforced disappearances, continued incarceration of political prisoners, repeated and widespread use of force against participants of peaceful assemblies, and systematic use of torture against political prisoners, victims of abductions and participants of peaceful assemblies.

-5. OSCE PA should consider establishing a Working Group on Turkmenistan.
-Alternatively, a personal representative of the Chair of OSCE PA on the human rights situation in Turkmenistan could be appointed.
+- d.
+OSCE institutions and participating States should follow up to the Moscow Mechanism by demanding the implementation of the recommendations contained in the 2003 Decaux report.221 Implementation should be documented in subsequent reports by a working group or a rapporteur established by the OSCE Chairmanship or the Chair of the Human Dimension Committee, or a group of concerned participating States.
+An absolute minimum requirement for continued application of the Moscow Mechanism should be the continuation of such gross violations of human dimension commitments as continued enforced disappearances, lack of effective investigation of the past cases, continued incarceration of political prisoners, repeated and widespread use of force against participants of peaceful assemblies, systematic use of torture against detained persons, and travel bans. - e.
+The OSCE Parliamentary Assembly should follow up to the Baku Declaration of June 2014,222 by adopting a resolution specifically on Turkmenistan or, alternatively, on enforced disappearances and abductions in the OSCE region including a reference to Turkmenistan. - f.
+Members of OSCE PA delegations should urge their governments to raise questions to the government of Turkmenistan on the fates of the disappeared, and request visits to the disappeared in the "Prove They Are Alive!" list and other political prisoners. - g.
+Embassies of participating States as well as the OSCE Centre in Ashgabat should closely follow and monitor the human rights situation and regularly meet with local independent civic activists, relatives of the disappeared, and prisoners from the list of the disappeared during prison visits.